Cervical Cancer Testing in Honolulu, HI

 There are two powerful tools that women should use in the fight against cervical cancer:

 The Human Papillomavirus (HPV) is the most sexually transmitted disease in the United States.
-In fact, it is estimated that approximately 90% of men and 80% of women who are sexually active have at least one type of HPV.
+It is estimated that approximately 90% of men and 80% of sexually active women have at least one type of HPV.
 Of these types of HPV, two are responsible for approximately 70% of all cases of cervical cancer.

 HPV vaccinations have been found to provide nearly 100% protection against the two HPV types that can cause cervical cancer (types 16 and 18).
 The vaccine can be given at any age, but if a person has been sexually active, there is a chance that they’re already infected.
 Ideally, the vaccine will be administered before a person becomes sexually active.